zkat/chillax/README.md

 Make sure CouchDB is installed, and currently running.
 This example assumes that the server is running in localhost, using the default 5984 port.
-Yason's alist encoder/decoder is used below to make replies readable (by default, it uses hash tables as JSON objects, instead of alists).
+Yason's alist encoder/decoder is used below to make replies readable (by default, it uses hash tables as JSON objects, instead of alists, and strings as keys).

     CL-USER> (ql:quickload 'chillax)
+             ...
+             ...
+             ...
     CL-USER> (in-package :chillax)
     CHILLAX> (defparameter *server* (make-instance 'yason-server :object-as-alist-p t :parse-object-key-fun